-Read only: Read/Write: Trap: romobatime rwmobatime trapmobatime
+Read only: Read/Write: romobatime rwmobatime

+Trap: trapmobatime

-For SNMP V3, follo wing standard U ser I Passwords are used:
+For SNMP V3, foll Q User I Passwords are used:

 dtsUser1 mobatime

 dtsUser2 mobatime

 dtsInfo mobatime (not changeable, read only)

 DtsUser1 and dtsUser2 have full read/write access on all objects.
 With SNMP V3 rules, access can be reduced.
 Changes of the rules can only be modified over the DTS menu and not via SNMP.